demvsystems/cloudwatch-to-slack-lambda/README.md

   assume_role_policy = "${data.aws_iam_policy_document.assume_by_lambda.json}"
 }

-// A topic needs to be present as the lambda event source resource "aws_sns_topic" "this" {
-  name = "example-topic"
-}

-// The SNS to Slack Lambda itself.
-Here the ZIP file is provided by the local
+// The Cloudwatch to Slack Lambda itself.
+Here the ZIP file is provided by the
-// machine.
+// local machine.
 It can also be provided by other filesystems (like S3) resource "aws_lambda_function" "this" {
-  filename          = "sns-to-slack-lambda.zip"
+  filename          = "cloudwatch-to-slack-lambda.zip"
-  function_name     = "sns-to-slack"
+  function_name     = "cloudwatch-to-slack"
-  handler           = "sns-to-slack-lambda"
+  handler           = "cloudwatch-to-slack-lambda"
   runtime           = "provided"
   role              = "${data.aws_iam_role.this.arn}"